 10. Don’t leave it to Jesus.
 We listened to a lot religious talk-radio in the car between Vegas and Bishop, I think because Tyler was driving and it makes him feel at home.
 We joked much about some of the messages Joel Osteen and others preached, culminating in Tyler throwing his hands up and saying “Jesus take the wheel!”

 Jesus slowly steered us into the gutter, and if Tyler hadn’t been paying attention to Jesus’ shitty driving, we might’ve been in trouble.
+If driving is not the problem but the car is, check this Chevrolet 4.3 Vortec on sale just a click away.

 We want to assume that people will do the right thing.
 It’s a lot easier to believe that, because we don’t have to take responsibility for the actions of others, and besides, people generally want to be good.
 But think about something you’re good at, and think back to when you first started…no matter what it was, you’d have probably killed yourself if someone hadn’t guided you past the first pitfalls.
 The point is, people don’t necessarily want to do the wrong thing, but they often do the wrong thing because they didn’t know it was wrong.